ritesh1337/Cerberus/src/methods/README.md

     - These 2 are REQUIRED, and should be imported at ANY cost:
         - `import time`: needed to calculate the stop time
         - `from src.core import Core`: needed for some core variables
+    - For this tutorial we will be using the `requests` library

 3. Now, we can begin on the actual DDoS'ing function
     - The function should accept 3 arguments: